Complete Blood Count Test with Differential in Children

-A complete blood count test (CBC) measures the number and types of cells in the blood.
-A CBC test can also measure some proteins made by the blood cells.
+A complete blood count (CBC) test with differential measures the number and types of white blood cells in the blood.

 Blood cells have important jobs.
 The body has 3 main types:

 Red blood cells that carry oxygen through the body

 White blood cells that help fight infection and disease